Nawaf1208/Linux-for-DevOps-Engineers/README.md

 - Package managers allow you to manage packages lifecycle as in installing, removing and updating the packages.
 - In addition, you can specify in a spec how a certain package will be installed - where to copy the files, which commands to run prior to the installation, post the installation, etc.

+## DNF

+**_193.What is DNF?_**

+- "Dandified YUM (DNF) is the next upcoming major version of YUM.
+It does package management using RPM, libsolv and hawkey libraries."

+**_194.How to look for a package that provides the command /usr/bin/git? (the package isn't necessarily installed)_**

+- dnf provides /usr/bin/git

+## Applications & Services

+**_195.What can you find in /etc/services?_**

+- The file `/etc/services` is a plain text configuration file in Linux that acts as a local database mapping well-known service names to their corresponding port numbers and transport protocols (TCP or UDP).

+**_196.How to make sure a Service starts automatically after a reboot or crash?_**

+- Depends on the init system.

+- Systemd:  `systemctl enable [service_name]`  System V:  `update-rc.d [service_name]`  and add this line  `id:5678:respawn:/bin/sh /path/to/app`  to `/etc/inittab` Upstart: add Upstart init script at /etc/init/service.conf

+**_197.You run ssh 127.0.0.1 but it fails with "connection refused".
+What could be the problem?_**

+- 1.SSH server is not installed
+- 2.SSH server is not running

+**_198.How to print the shared libraries required by a certain program?
+What is it useful for?_**

+- To print the shared libraries required by a certain program in Linux, you use the ldd command (List Dynamic Dependencies).

+- The `ldd` command is useful for troubleshooting program startup failures caused by missing dependencies and for verifying that the correct library versions are being linked.
+It is essential when building minimal container images or creating isolated chroot environments, as it defines the exact set of external files required for the application to run.

+**_199.What is CUPS?_**

+- CUPS stands for Common Unix Printing System.
+It is a modular printing system that allows a computer running Linux to act as a print server.
+It is the standard printing service used by nearly all modern Linux distributions.

+**_200.What types of web servers are you familiar with?_**

+- Nginx, Apache httpd.